haberdashPI/Weber.jl/README.md

 # About

-Weber can be used to generate simple pscyhology experiments that present visual and auditory stimuli at precise times.
+Weber can be used to generate simple psychology experiments that present visual and auditory stimuli at precise times.
 The emphasis is currently on auditory psychophysics, but the package has the features necessary to generate most visual stimuli one would desire as well.
 It is named after Ernst Weber.
 Weber